Cfenton07/aws-bootcamp-cruddur-2023/journal/week2.md

 # Week 2 — Distributed Tracing
 ## Added yaml code to connect my container to Opentelemetry collector so that my backend-falsk can cend traces to the Collector and then forward them to Honeycomb.
 ### See code changes to my Docker-Compose file below

+### From the initial config set up for my Open Telemetry set up I was receiving the following error:
+What does this mean: Exception while exporting Span.

+Traceback (most recent call last):

+  File "/usr/local/lib/python3.10/site-packages/urllib3/connection.py", line 198, in _new_conn

+    sock = connection.create_connection(

+  File "/usr/local/lib/python3.10/site-packages/urllib3/util/connection.py", line 85, in create_connection

+    raise err

+  File "/usr/local/lib/python3.10/site-packages/urllib3/util/connection.py", line 73, in create_connection

+    sock.connect(sa)

+ConnectionRefusedError: [Errno 111] Connection refused

+## I inquired Gemini about this error and here is what I found out:

+### This means that your application successfully generated a trace span (a piece of telemetry data), but it failed to send it to its intended destination.

+Let's break down the error message and its implications:

+Exception while exporting Span.: This is the top-level message.
+It clearly states that the problem occurred during the "export" phase of a "Span."

+Span: In OpenTelemetry, a span represents a single operation or unit of work within a trace.
+For example, an API call, a database query, or a function execution can be a span.

+Exporting: This is the process of sending the collected telemetry data (spans, metrics, logs) from your application to an observability backend (like an OpenTelemetry Collector, Jaeger, Datadog, etc.).

+Traceback (most recent call last):: This is a standard Python traceback, showing the sequence of function calls that led to the error.

+File "/usr/local/lib/python3.10/site-packages/urllib3/connection.py", line 198, in _new_conn
+File "/usr/local/lib/python3.10/site-packages/urllib3/util/connection.py", line 85, in create_connection
+File "/usr/local/lib/python3.10/site-packages/urllib3/util/connection.py", line 73, in create_connection
+sock.connect(sa):
+These lines show that the error occurred deep within the urllib3 library, which is a Python HTTP client library often used by other libraries (like requests and, by extension, OpenTelemetry's OTLP HTTP exporter) to make network connections.
+Specifically, it happened when urllib3 tried to establish a raw socket connection (sock.connect(sa)) to a remote address.

+ConnectionRefusedError: [Errno 111] Connection refused:
+This is the core problem.
+It's an operating system error that means:

+Your application (the client) attempted to connect to a specific network address (IP address and port).

+The machine at that address actively refused the connection.
+It wasn't just unreachable; it explicitly sent back a "connection refused" signal.

+What does this imply in the context of OpenTelemetry?

+This error typically means one of the following:

+The OpenTelemetry Collector (or whatever service you're trying to send traces to) is not running.
+Your application is trying to "talk" to a server that isn't there or isn't listening for connections.

+The OpenTelemetry Collector is running, but it's not listening on the expected port or IP address.
+For example, your application might be configured to send to localhost:4318, but the Collector is configured to listen on a different port, or only on a specific network interface other than localhost.

+A firewall is blocking the connection.
+While less common for localhost connections (if both your application and the Collector are on the same machine), a strict firewall could prevent even internal connections.
+If the Collector is on a different machine, a network firewall is a very common cause.

+In summary, your application did its job of creating the telemetry data, but it failed at the last step: sending that data out because the intended recipient was not available or not accepting connections at the specified address and port.

+To resolve this, you need to ensure that the service that is supposed to receive your OpenTelemetry traces (most commonly an OpenTelemetry Collector) is running and correctly configured to listen on the address and port that your application's OpenTelemetry exporter is trying to connect to.

 ```yaml
 # docker-compose.yml